-2. Nomination statement (summary of the purpose of the proposed appointment and of the scholar’s intended activities while at UCSF).
+- Nomination statement (summary of the purpose of the proposed appointment and a detailed plan of the scholar’s intended activities while at UCSF).

-4. Justification of budget items.
-Describe the purpose, necessity and cost break-down of all items listed in the budget (support with UC business and finance policy when possible).
+- Justification of budget items (budget justification guidelines).
+Describe the purpose, necessity, and cost break-down of all items listed in the budget.

-Submit packet via email as a single PDF file to: Abby Draper.
-Due: (Date TBD)
+Submit packet by January 12, 2021 via email as a single PDF file to: Abby Draper.

 Brian Alldredge, Vice Provost Academic Affairs

 c/o: Abby Draper, Executive Assistant to the Vice Provost

 Timeline: Nominations Open September 8, 2021 Nominations Close January 12.
 2022 Nominators Notified March 9, 2022 Deadline January 12, 2022